-When deciding which server architecture to use for your environment, there are many factors to consider, such as performance, scalability, availability, reliability, cost, and ease of management.
+When deciding which server architecture to use for your environment, there are many factors to consider, such as performance, scalability, availability, reliability, cost, and management.

-Here is a list of commonly used server setups, with a short description of each, including pros and cons.
-Keep in mind that all of the concepts covered here can be used in various combinations with one another, and that every environment has different requirements, so there is no single, correct configuration.
+In this tutorial, you will learn about commonly used server setups, with a short description of each, including the pros and cons.
+Keep in mind that all of the concepts covered here can be used in various combinations with one another and that every environment has different requirements, so there is no single correct configuration.

 One server setup is when an entire environment resides on a single server.
-For a typical web application, that would include the web server, application server, and database server.
+For a typical web application, this includes the web server, application server, and database server.
 A common variation of this setup is a LAMP stack, which stands for Linux, Apache, MySQL, and PHP, on a single server.
 An example use case for this is when you want to set up an application quickly.
 A basic setup like this can be used to test an idea or get a simple web page up and running.

 The database management system (DBMS) can be separated from the rest of the environment to eliminate the resource contention between the application and the database, and to increase security by removing the database from the DMZ, or public internet.